danmwallace/ansible_microsoft_tools/readme.md

 # Ansible Tools for Microsoft

 This repository will help you with setting up an Ansible environment to use roles to configure Microsoft Tools, such as Azure Arc and Microsoft Defender for Endpoint.
+The repository is meant as a "quick start" environment and was intended for people who are new to Ansible and learn how to use it.

 # Quick Start